What is Stamp Duty?

 Mortgage brokers know the latest changes that state governments have in store for stamp duty and can advise if a grant is ending or coming up soon that may save you money.
 If you’re eligible for any concession your mortgage broker will take care of any paperwork involved.

-Stamp Duty Calculator to determine how much you may need to pay, but to know exactly what you may or may not be eligible for you should speak to a professional or an expert such as an experienced mortgage broker.
+You can use a Stamp Duty Calculator to determine how much you may need to pay, but to know exactly what you may or may not be eligible for you should speak to a professional or an expert such as an experienced mortgage broker.

 Are you entitled to a stamp duty concessions?